-What does Permanent audit file comprises of?
+What does a Permanent audit file comprise?

 - Engagement Letters